 1. Borghese Gallery

 Within the Villa Borghese park, you will find the Borghese Gallery.
-The museum is filled with amazing artworks, including Caravaggio paintings, and Bernini’s Appolo and Daphenie sculpture.
+The museum is filled with amazing artworks, including Caravaggio paintings, and Bernini’s Apollo and Daphenie sculpture.
 You can explore this museum on your own or take a guided tour.
-Explore the park on foot, or rent a bike, afterward.
+Explore the park on foot or rent a bike afterward.
 Tickets are €13 (plus €2 service) and an extra €8 for the guided tour.
 Most people spend 2 hours in the gallery.

 2. Villa Medici